NHM-London-Bioinformatics/pipelines-sop/ancientDNA.md

 ```
 As always, replace the value in `<>` with the path, removing the `<>`.

-#### Alignment
+#### Mapping

-The commands below follow the eager suggestions for aligners, namely they use the default BWA aln method for the Eukaryotic Nuclear Genome and Metagenomic Profiling pathways, and CircularMapper for Microbial or Organell Genome pathway, but there are several others available.
+The commands below follow the eager suggestions for mapping, namely they use the default BWA aln method for the Eukaryotic Nuclear Genome and Metagenomic Profiling pathways, and CircularMapper for Microbial or Organell Genome pathway, but there are several others available.
 You can change the mapper used, as well as configure the mapper: check out [this section](https://nf-co.re/eager/parameters#read-mapping-to-reference-genome) of the eager documentation.

 #### Genotyping